In this post I’ll bring you 14 great baits in tough winter conditions, that will raise your chances to catch a fine carp.

 If the answer is yes, then you may want to lean toward a bait that will attract carp and carp only.

 I have found that catching carp in the winter is 100% doable.
 It is definitely slower and more difficult.
 Especially factoring in the cold weather elements.
-Do to that, it doesn’t bother me hooking into a nice catfish from time to time.
+Due to that, it doesn’t bother me hooking into a nice catfish from time to time.

 Sorry if that makes you think I’m not 100% exclusively a carp fisherman but I’ve said repeatedly stated in previous blogs that I’m a diehard cat fisherman as well.